CLehmann94/EPIC/README.rst

 Precision of EPIC
 =================
 The main advantage of EPIC is the increase of precision/decrease of uncertainties for stellar parameters.
+The following diagram shows EPIC measured uncertainties (blue dots) with the median measured uncertainty displayed (orange line).
+For a better comparison, the red dashed line displays the median uncertainties of The Cannon, the algorithm used by the GALAH survey in their second data release.

 .. image:: https://github.com/CLehmann94/EPIC/blob/master/Diagrams/EPIC_uncertainties.png
-    :width: 100%
+    :width: 70%
     :align: center
     :alt: EPIC uncertainty by S/N